James H. Howard: United States Army Air Forces

-The following week, the Army Air Forces held a press conference in London at which Major Howard described the attack to reporters, including the BBC, the Associated Press, CBS reporter Walter Cronkite, and Andy Rooney, then a reporter for Stars and Stripes.
+The following week, the Army Air Forces held a press conference in London at which Major Howard described the attack to reporters, including the BBC, the Associated Press, CBS reporter Walter Cronkite, and Andy Rooney (for Stars and Stripes).
 The story was a media sensation, prompting articles such as "Mustang Whip" in the Saturday Evening Post, "Fighting at 425 Miles Per Hour" in Popular Science, and "One Man Air Force" in True magazine.
-"An attack by a single fighter on four or five times his own number wasn't uncommon," wrote a fellow World War II fighter pilot in his postwar memoirs of Howard's performance, "but a deliberate attack by a single fighter against thirty-plus enemy fighters without tactical advantage of height or surprise is rare almost to the point of extinction."
-The following month, Howard was promoted to lieutenant colonel and in June 1944, he was presented the Medal of Honor by General Carl Spaatz for his January 11 valor.
-That same month, Howard helped direct fighter plane cover for the Allies' Normandy landings on D-Day.
+"An attack by a single fighter on four or five times his own number wasn't uncommon", wrote a fellow World War II fighter pilot in his postwar memoirs of Howard's performance, "but a deliberate attack by a single fighter against thirty-plus enemy fighters without tactical advantage of height or surprise is rare almost to the point of extinction."
+The following month, Howard was promoted to lieutenant colonel.
+On January 30, during a mission over Brunswick, he shot down another Bf 110 and on April 8, 1944, he shot down a Fw 190 over Brunswick, his last aerial victory of the war.
+In June 1944, he was presented the Medal of Honor by General Carl Spaatz for his January 11 valor.
+That same month, Howard helped direct fighter cover for the Allies' Normandy landings on D-Day.
+During the war, Howard was credited with eight aerial victories (2.33 over Asia and 6 over Europe) and three ground victories (in Asia), thus making him a flying ace.

-Air Force

 In January 1945, Howard was promoted to colonel and assigned as base commander of Pinellas Army Airfield (now St. Petersburg-Clearwater International Airport) in Florida.

+United States Air Force

-With the establishment of the United States Air Force as a separate service in 1947, then-Colonel Howard was transferred to the Air Force.
+With the establishment of the United States Air Force as a separate service in 1947, then-Colonel Howard was transferred to it.
 In 1948, he was promoted to the rank of brigadier general in the U.S. Air Force Reserve, commanding the Air Force Reserve's 96th Bombardment Group.
+He retired from the Air Forces Reserves in October 1966.